johnfrancismccann/notify-frontend/README.md

 Burger](http://graphicburger.com/notify-psd-theme/).
 Many thanks for the design, I think it looks awesome!

-The html/css are hosted [here](http://www.johnmccann.io/notify/) on my personal website.
+The html/css implementation can be viewed [here](http://www.johnmccann.io/notify/) on my personal website.